Coffee, Books and More

 Coffee, Books, and More…Book Discussion

 The goal of this group is to read a variety of books, both fiction and non-fiction, that will stimulate the mind and some lively conversation.
-This book discussion meets on the third Wednesday of the month at 10 a.m. in Meeting Room B at the Library.
-Books will be available at the Fiction/AV/Teen desk one month prior to the discussion.
+Currently all discussions will take place virtually via Zoom on the third Wednesday of the month at 10:00 a.m.
+Registration is required to receive the login information.
+Limited copies are available 30 days prior to the discussion at the Fiction/AV/Teen Services desk.

 The Lost Girls of Paris by Pam Jenoff

 Manhattan, 1946.
 One morning while passing through Grand Central Terminal on her way to work, Grace Healey finds an abandoned suitcase tucked beneath a bench.
 Unable to resist her own curiosity, Grace opens the suitcase, where she discovers a dozen photographs--each of a different woman.
 In a moment of impulse, Grace takes the photographs and quickly leaves the station.
 Grace soon learns that the suitcase belonged to a woman named Eleanor Trigg, leader of a network of female secret agents who were deployed out of London during the war.
 Twelve of these women were sent to Occupied Europe as couriers and radio operators to aid the resistance, but they never returned home, their fates a mystery.
 Setting out to learn the truth behind the women in the photographs, Grace finds herself drawn to a young mother turned agent named Marie, whose daring mission overseas reveals a remarkable story of friendship, valor and betrayal.
 Vividly rendered and inspired by true events, New York Times bestselling author Pam Jenoff shines a light on the incredible heroics of the brave women of the war and weaves a mesmerizing tale of courage, sisterhood and the great strength of women to survive in the hardest of circumstances.